PavanRangani/docs/docs/prd/tasks/tasks.md

   - If no Investment Direct - task rolls to Advisor
   - If no Director, roll to Advisor
   - If no Personal Controller, roll to Advisor

+  ###### Known Case
+  - If the user changes the date of the trigger in such a way that the first task of the trigger will come in the open tab.
+So the system will always add new tasks in the Open tab.
+(Here the system will add a new task even if the old task of that trigger is already open tab)
+    - For e.g.
+      - Suppose I have created a Trigger where the Due date is `10 Mar 2022` and the Start date is set to `6` days and the Notification date is set to `6` days.
+So the first task of this trigger will appear in the `Open` tab and the rest of the tasks will appear in the `Upcoming` tab.
+      - Now When the user opens the Edit trigger dialog and change both dates of `Notification date` and `Start date` from `6` days to `7` days and Save the Trigger.
+      - Then system will updates all the upcoming tasks based on the new dates and the Open task will remain as it is.
+But in this case, the system will again create a new open task in the Open tab.